 - Make French Toast: Did you know results are better when you use not-so-fresh bread for making french toast?
 See this page for ideas .

 - Garlic Bread: Slice loaf of French Bread (preferably 1-day old) to within 1/4″ of bottom crust.
 Spread Garlic Spread on one side of each slice, being careful not to break slices.
 Wrap in aluminum foil and heat in a hot oven (425°F.) 30 to 40 minutes.
 Break off slices and serve immediately.
-Also see Garlic Dill Butter – Bulk Recipe (includes directions for Cheesy Garlic Bread).
+Also see Garlic Dill Butter – Bulk Recipe .

 - To Freshen Stale Bread Or Rolls: Sprinkle inside of paper bag with cold water.
 Place bread or rolls (not more than 6 rolls or 6 slices) in bag.
 Twist top of bag to close tightly.
 Heat in a moderate oven (375°F.) 15 to 20 minutes.
 Serve at once.

-- Make Bread Pudding: You can make both a sweet dessert version or a savory side dish, you’ll find a bunch of recipes here: 25 Ways To Make Bread Pudding .
+- Make Bread Pudding: You can make both a sweet dessert version or a savory side dish.

-- Soften Brown Sugar: Toss a slice of bread into the brown sugar cannister and it will keep the sugar from getting hard.
+- Keep Brown Sugar Soft: Toss a slice of bread into the brown sugar canister and it will keep the sugar from getting hard.
 Works for keeping cookies soft too!
-See 10 Ways To Soften Hard Brown Sugar for more ideas.
+See this page for more ideas.